aasthaagrawal/Speech_Therapy_Practice/README.md

 # Speech_Therapy_Practice

 Speech Therapy Practice is an Alexa skill for at-home practice of difficult sounds for people with speech disabilities.
-User could use their echo device to practice.
+User could use their echo device to practice with this skill.

 The skill is developed using Alexa SDK, Python and Amazon Lambda functions.